NoorAli14/KFHB/starter-kits/angular-starter-kit/README.md

 There is a global event bus service inside core module, which is used to register global events.
 It will trigger that event whenever that event calls.

-## ❯ How to Secure Local Storage information
+## ❯ Secure Local Storage information

 A third party `crypto-js` packages has been used to secure the storage.
 There is a storage service inside core module which will encrypt the item before storing and decrypt before retreiving the item.

-## ❯ How to set up the environment Variables Dynamically
+## ❯ Set up the environment Variables Dynamically

 To add the environment variable dynamically, there is a file `env.template.js` inside `assets` folder.
 All the variables are added there.
 This file will be replace by `env.js` when `startup.sh` will be executed through `Docker` file.
 Finally `env.js` is imported inside `index.html` which will replace all environment variables in respective environment like `staging`, `production` etc.